- Incredible power and acceleration

 To handle all of this smoothly delivered power, the CTS-V upgrades its standard CTS chassis with some significant rigidity improvements, for a net gain of 20 percent in structural stiffness.
 Some of the upgrades include a shock tower brace, a tower-to-plenum brace, a stronger rocker bulkhead, V-braces in the engine compartment, an aluminum shear panel at the front of the chassis, and a brace tying together the upper tie bar and rear bumper.

 That more rigid chassis allows the finely tuned suspension to do its work of making the CTS-V a surprisingly good dual-purpose car: easygoing luxurious ride quality on the street, and sharp-edged track warrior on the closed circuit.
-With 19 x 9.5-inch front and 19 x 10.5-inch rear wheels and Michelin Pilot Super Sport tires, the CTS-V can corner at nearly 1g of lateral acceleration.
+With 19-by-9.5-inch front and 19-by-10.5-inch rear wheels and Michelin Pilot Super Sport tires, the CTS-V can corner at nearly 1g of lateral acceleration.
 Those grippy tires also provide some decent feedback to the driver, thanks also to the improved ZF Servotronic II variable-ratio electric power steering system, which has been upgraded for 14 percent greater stiffness—which translates directly to improved road feel through the steering wheel.

 A five-link rear suspension and multi-link double-pivot MacPherson front suspension mates with the company’s third-generation Magnetic Ride Control dampers.
 The result is a very broad range of ability, thanks to a system that can scan and adjust the damper settings 1,000 times per second.
 The newest generation of these dampers is 40 percent faster in responding to changes requested by either the driver or the onboard computer system.